Gilbert de Venables: Lands

 Gilbert had his chief seat at Kinderton Castle but he also owned 20 other manors; Alpraham, Baguley, Blakenhall, Brereton, Davenport, Eccleston, Fifehead Magdalen, Hartford, High Legh, Hope, Exestan, Lymm, Mere, Peover, Newbold Astbury, Rostherne, Sinderland, Tarporley, Wettenhall, Wincham, and Witton.
 By far his most profitable manors were Fifehead Magdalen (worth 7 pounds), Eccleston (2 pounds 10 shillings), Brereton (1 pound), and Blakenhall (12 shillings) for a total of 11 pounds and 2 shillings.
 His 17 other manors (including Kinderton) combined brought him just 5 pounds 3 shillings; meaning his annual income in 1086 was 16 pounds 5 shillings with more than 2/3s of his income coming from Fifehead Magdalen, Eccleston, Brereton, and Blakenhall.

 In addition to his lands he had certain rights, productive enterprises, and other buildings on some of his fiefs; at Eccleston he had a boat and nets (for fishing), at Hartford he had a Salthouse, a smith, and a knight, at Lymm he had a church, at High Legh he had a church, at Mere he had a church, at Peaover he had geld in bovates, at Brereton he had a mill worth 12d, at Witton he had a mill worth 3s, and at Blackenhall he had an Eyrie.

 In all his fiefs he held 50 units of ploughland, 5446 acres of woodland, 12 acres of meadow, and 30 hides paying geld.
-Living on his land he had 100 households which could have meant between 400-600 people or perhaps more.
+Living on his land he had 100 households which could have meant between 400 and 600 people or perhaps more.